contains the active ingredient venlafaxine (as hydrochloride)

 Ask your doctor or pharmacist to answer any questions you may have.

-Tell your doctor or pharmacist if you notice any of the following side effects and they worry you:
+Tell your doctor or pharmacist if you notice any of the following side effects and

 Stomach, bowel or urinary tract problems such as: